NOC-MDP/BarentsSeaTransects/docs/index.md

 The transect is 30 degrees East longitude running from 69.5 degrees North to 80 degrees North for the year 2023

-Select the model of interest in the sidebar, and then the parameter of interest.
+The pages showing the parameter plots are linked on the sidebar.